Photo by Trecey Cunningham

 Press kit is available upon request.

-For consulting, collaborations, speaking requests and shoots, please contact info@amysall.com
+For consulting, collaborations, speaking requests and press, please contact info@amysall.com

 *Images on homepage: Stills from La Noire de (1966), dir.
 Ousmane Sembène